ikhann/autoware_rosbag2_anonymizer/README.md

 **Option 1: Anonymize with Unified Model**

 You should provide a single rosbag and tool anonymize images in rosbag with a unified model.
-The model is a combination of GroundingDINO, OpenCLIP, YOLOv8 and SegmentAnything.
+The model is a combination of GroundingDINO, OpenCLIP, YOLO and SegmentAnything.
-If you don't want to use pre-trained YOLOv8 model, you can follow the instructions in the second option to train your own YOLOv8 model.
+If you don't want to use pre-trained YOLO model, you can follow the instructions in the second option to train your own YOLO model.

 You should set your configuration in `config/anonymize_with_unified_model.yaml` file.